 Artificial Intelligence (AI) is revolutionizing the freelance writing industry, offering tools that enhance productivity, improve quality, and streamline various writing processes.
-Understanding machine learning (ML) and neural networks (NN) is crucial as these technologies form the backbone of many AI-powered writing tools.
-This blog explores the intricacies of ML and NN, their applications in freelance writing, available practical tools, and future trends and considerations.
+Understanding machine learning (ML) and neural networks (NN) is crucial, as these technologies underpin many AI-powered writing tools.
+This blog explores the intricacies of machine learning and neural networks, their applications in freelance writing, available practical tools, and future trends and considerations.

 Understanding Machine Learning